 Ellen Ripley (Sigourney Weaver) and Sarah Connor (Linda Hamilton) were two capable characters who showed their capibilities and limitations in the first sequel.
 This article has spoilers to the original movies and to the first sequels.
 Ellen Ripley first appeared in Alien (1979) and Sarah Connor first appeared in The Terminator (1984).
 These characters dispatched their nemesis in the original movies but they earned the title of action hero in their first sequel.

 She is out of the asylum and immediate danger from the T-1000 but she doesn’t look well mentally.
-She asks the Terminator who was responsible for bringing about “Judgment Day”.
+She asks the Terminator who was responsible for bringing about “Judgment Day”, a nuclear holocaust.
 The Terminator tells her the person most responsible was Myles Dyson (Joe Morton).
 Sarah decides to kill Myles Dyson.
 She fires at him with a rifle but misses because Myles made a lucky movement at just the right time.
 When she has him at gunpoint with a handgun she is unable to commit cold blooded murder.
 The Terminator proved what he was and told Myles about Judgment Day and his part in it.
 Sarah goes off on a diatribe against Myles.
 John diplomatically tells Sarah she is not being constructive.
 Sarah, John, the Terminator, and Myles go to the plant and destroy all the research related to the first Terminator.
 Myles is killed and the T-1000 reacquires the trio.
 The T-1000 pursues them into an industrial plant where Sarah and the Terminator destroy the T-1000 by causing it to fall into a vat of molten metal.
 The Terminator explains to Sarah it must also be destroyed.
 Sarah agrees and presses the button which lowers the Terminator into the molten metal.
 The human race is no longer doomed to a nuclear holocaust.

 Alien ended with Ellen Ripley realizing the Alien was in the escape pod with her.
-Ripley calmed herself by singing, “You Are My Lucky Star”, as she put on her space suit and strapped herself in.
+Ripley calmed herself by singing, “You Are My Lucky Star”, as she put on her space suit and strapped herself in a chair.
 She fired a grappling hook into the alien then blew off an escape hatch.
 The decompression blew the alien into space.
 Ripley made the final log entry and went into the stasis capsule.

 The movie Aliens begins with a salvage crew entering an escape pod and finding Ellen Ripley.
 In a space infirmary Carter Burke (Paul Reiser), who works for the “Company”, tells Ripley she has been in hyper-sleep for 57 years.
 Then there is an inquiry where the board disbelieves Ripley’s account.
 In the Alien universe an alien creature was a realistic possibility.
 The planet where her crew found the alien eggs, LV-426, has been colonized and the board told her they have found no eggs or evidence of the alien creature she reported.
 Ripley was in her words, “thrown to the wolves”.
 She lost her flight rating and was working as a cargo loader.
 She was having recurring nightmares about the alien.
 Carter came to her apartment with Lieutenant Gorman (William Hope) and told her they lost contact with the colony.
 He asked her to come with him and a squad of Colonial Marines as a consultant.
 Ripley refuses but later, after clarifying the only purpose was to destroy the creatures, agreed to go on the mission.
 On the space ship the squad is unimpressed with Ripley and confident in their ability to deal with whatever awaits them.
 There she learns, by accident, Bishop (Lance Henriksen) is an android.
 In the movie Alien while Ripley and the rest of the crew were in a life and death struggle with the Alien one crew member was an android that was helping the Alien.
 Burke claimed he forgot to tell her since now an android is standard on such missions.
 Bishop claimed “…It is impossible for me to harm or by omission of action, allow to be harmed, a human being.”
 This didn’t impress Ripley.